akveo/nebular/docs/articles/design-system/enable-customizable-theme.md

 ), default, default);
 ```

-We can also modify a primary color, for example make it violet:
+We can also modify a primary color, for example make it violet.
+If you need to generate shades from your color you may use a 3rd party service (for example https://maketintsandshades.com/).

 ```scss
 @import '~@nebular/theme/styles/theming';